celmartinez/maiia-test/README.md

 # maiia-test

-yarn start
+##titre 1.
+_yarn install_
+-> Installs all dependencies for the project.
+The dependencies are retrieved from the project’s package.json file, and stored in the yarn.lock file.

+---

+##titre 2.
+_yarn start_
-Starts the development server.
+-> Starts the development server.
 Open [http://localhost:3000] to view it in the browser.

-yarn build
+---

+##titre Other commands :
+_yarn build_
 Bundles the app into static files for production.

-yarn test
+_yarn test_
 Starts the test runner.

-yarn eject
+_yarn eject_
 Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back...